Assistant Director, Center for Social Measurement and Evaluation

-Claire serves as the Project Coordinator for the Center for Social Measurement and Evaluation.
+Claire serves as an Assistant Director for the Center for Social Measurement and Evaluation.
 Claire attended Texas A&M University where she earned her bachelor’s degree studying effective methods and practices for positive youth development.
 While at A&M, Claire participated in the Bush School of Government’s Advanced International Affairs program where she gained an appreciation for public policy and nonprofit development.
 Prior to joining CHILDREN AT RISK, Claire spent two years with Living Water International structuring and executing their college development campaign, providing global access to clean water.
-She is currently pursuing a Master of Social Work at the University of Houston.
-Claire is excited to engage in macro-level change for Texas’ youth at CHILDREN AT RISK.
+She is currently pursuing a dual Master of Social Work and Master of Public Policy degree at the University of Houston.

 What did you want to be when you grew up?